 If you are pursuing a cerebral palsy case against the health care provider responsible for causing your child’s condition, you should be aware of Oregon’s statute of limitations for medical malpractice cases.

 Under ORS § 12.110, victims of medical malpractice have two years from the date when their injury is first discovered, or should have been discovered, to file a lawsuit against the at-fault health care provider.
 However, you must bring your claim within five years of the date your child suffered cerebral palsy, regardless of the date your child’s condition was discovered.
 If you do not meet these deadlines, your case will be dismissed and you will lose the right to pursue compensation from the at-fault party.

 Complete a Free Case Evaluation form to get started.

 Schedule a Free Consultation with a Portland Cerebral Palsy Lawyer

 If you believe your child cerebral palsy’s diagnosis is due to a health care provider’s error, contact Rizk Law today to discuss filing a lawsuit against the at-fault party.
 Our Portland cerebral palsy lawyers are dedicated to helping victims and their families pursue their right to hold health care providers liable for their negligence.

 Our consultations are free and we do not charge upfront legal fees when we represent you.
-Our attorneys will work to help you pursue your claim on a contingency fee basis.
+Our Portland personal injury attorneys will work to help you pursue your claim on a contingency fee basis.
 The only time we require payments is if we recover the compensation you need.

 Call 503.245.5677 for professional legal help with your claim.